hkebbi/Fortinet-Public-Cloud-Quick-Reference-Guide/README.md

 ```

 * default login: admin / az vm list --output tsv -g resource-group (Azure PowerShell)
-* You can deploy up tp 8 FSA-VM in an Advanced Standalone Mode.
+* From Github Template you can choose up tp 8 *FSA-VM in an Advanced Standalone Mode at one time.
+(AS or AZ).

 ```
 * Supports custom Windows VMs on Azure (unknown Files stay on Azure for inspection).